apacheignite/documentation/data-grid/page-memory.md

   "title": "Memory Policies"
 }
 [/block]
-By default, the page memory initiates a single continuous memory slab that is used by all the caches configured and deployed in your cluster.
-However, there is a way to define multiple memory slabs with various parameters and custom behavior relying on memory policies' API.
+By default, the page memory initiates a single expandable memory region that can take up to 80% of all the memory available on a local machine.
+However, there is a way to define multiple memory regions with various parameters and custom behavior relying on memory policies' API.

 A memory policy is a set of configuration parameters, that are exposed through `org.apache.ignite.configuration.MemoryPolicyConfiguration`, like slab size, an eviction policy, a swapping file and more.